 COVID Test Delays Shut Down Filming On Several CW Shows

 While several shows on the almost network have started or restarted production, it’s off for now.
-Trouble with getting quicker coronavirus test results has forced several CW shows to shut down.
+Trouble with getting quicker coronavirus test results has forced several CW shows to shut down, although the CW has noted some 2021/2022 series renewals.
 Affected shows include Riverdale, Nancy Drew, Batwoman, and Charmed.

 Why Are These CW Shows Shut Down?